Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 It sucks having to go back a few levels, but as we say, sometimes it’s better to take 1 step back in order to take 2 forward.
 The main question this raises is to which level you should reset.
 I have a solution for you: Self-Study Quiz.

 The trick is to use this script to review items, level by level.
-The moment you find a point where you know less than you’re comfortable with is the moment you figure out which level to reset.
-I do not wish to say the obvious, but if you think you’ll reset around 10 levels, start with the closest level that you think you’re comfortable enough.
-Don’t start from the very level 1
+The moment you find a point where you know less than you’re comfortable with is the moment you figure out which level to reset to.
+If you think you’ll reset around 10 levels, start with the closest level to what you think you’re comfortable enough.
+Don’t start from the very 1st level

 Hope this helped you make a decision.
 Good luck

-As previously mentioned, the fast levels are named by the fact that they can be done in just 3 days and 10 hours.
-In this chapter, I’ll focus on levels 41, 43-44, 46-47 and 49-60, since they’re the last stretch to reach the so desired level 60.
+As previously mentioned, the fast levels are named by the fact that they can be done in just 3 days and 10 hours (levels 43-44, 46-47 and 49-60).
+In this chapter, I’ll give you some ideas on what to do about the fast levels: should you do it fast?
+Or should you slow down and focus on something else?

 I’m so proud of you that you can’t imagine.
 You did it, you really did it!
 People will finally think that you’re knowledgeable of Japanese even though you’re far from it!
 That’s success on my book!